 We are able to attend community events and school visits and provide basic life-support training to members of the community.
-We have introduced the role of community involvement officer, to improve and develop our work within local communities.
+Supported by a small central team, most of these events are attended by our amazing staff volunteers.

 We run large-scale campaigns to raise awareness on issues such as: